 The Verdict: Being a free plug-in with a lot of built-in features, WooCommerce can work as an effective online store builder.
 In addition, if you own technical skills or have a development resource, you can further customize your eCommerce site to make it particularly unique.

-Magento is an open-source eCommerce platform released in 2008.
+Magento is an open-source eCommerce platform since 2008.
 It satisfies over 180,000 website users with its customization ability and a wide range of apps and extensions.

 How does Magento solve Shopify’s issues?